This article provides general information about the Conversations messaging center in Artsy CMS.

-Identifying ACBs increases the quality of your experience on Artsy and is a reciprocal process for all partners: When a gallery reports a sale to their liaison, the Collector Relations team will assign ACB status to the collector, ensuring that all future galleries (including you) can proceed confidently when they receive a new inquiry.
+Identifying ACBs increases the quality of your experience on Artsy and is a reciprocal process for all partners: When a gallery reports a sale to their Account Manager, Artsy’s Marketplace Support team will assign ACB status to the collector, ensuring that all future galleries (including you) can proceed confidently when they receive a new inquiry.

 Through the New Inquiries folder, I have discovered a number of unanswered inquiries, some of which date back many months.
 Should I respond now?

 It absolutely does not hurt to respond now!
 Sales have been recorded on Artsy as long as 12 months after the initial inquiry was received.

 These Artsy-hosted emails work exactly like a regular email.
 With this system, we have the ability to provide better customer service, and inform the gallery if its response was delivered/opened/clicked through and responded (e.g. in case you missed it in your inbox).
 The system of Artsy-hosted email aliases is the foundation for creating a robust messaging center in your CMS.

 No, there is no character limit on replies.

 I received an inquiry from a fraudulent user.
 Can you tell me more about whether your team has seen this before and what strategies you are employing to better vet these inquiries?

 We do see suspicious users occasionally—no corner of the internet is safe from spam.
 We assure you that we’re working hard to protect our gallery partners.